puppetlabs/puppetlabs-puppetdb/README.md

 The number of command processing threads to use.
 Defaults to `undef`, using the PuppetDB built-in default.

+####`concurrent_writes`

+The number of threads allowed to write to disk at any one time.
+Defaults to `undef`, which uses the PuppetDB built-in default.

 ####`store_usage`

 The amount of disk space (in MB) to allow for persistent message storage.